Two years into this pandemic, the world is dangerously unprepared for the next one, report says - The Boston Globe

 Advertisement

-The United States, with its vast wealth and scientific capability, maintained its top overall ranking - it was also No. 1 when the first index was released in 2019.
-But the United States also scored lowest on public confidence in government, a key factor associated with high numbers of coronavirus cases and deaths.
+The US, with its vast wealth and scientific capability, maintained its top overall ranking — it was also No. 1 when the first index was released in 2019.
+But the US also scored lowest on public confidence in government, a key factor associated with high numbers of coronavirus cases and deaths.
 That factor may explain why other countries that received top marks in 2019 also responded poorly during the pandemic.

 Advertisement

-For instance, it found that the United States had more capacity to prevent and respond to epidemics than any other country, but it also had more reported cases and deaths than any other nation.
+For instance, it found that the US had more capacity to prevent and respond to epidemics than any other country, but it also had more reported cases and deaths than any other nation.

 Some countries had a foundation for preparedness that “did not necessarily translate into successfully protecting against the consequences of the disease because they failed to also adequately address high levels of public distrust in government,” the authors wrote.